Female Jewish Therapist in Los Angeles

 I'm Dr. Jené Verchick — a Jewish psychologist on the Westside with over 26 years of experience.
 I work with adults, teens, and couples throughout Los Angeles and California via secure video sessions.

-If you're looking for a therapist who understands your background without you having to explain it — the family dynamics, the guilt, the expectations, the pull between tradition and the life you're actually living — you've found one.
+If you're looking for a therapist who understands your background without you having to explain it.
+The family dynamics, the guilt, the expectations, the pull between tradition and the life you're actually living.
+I understand it.

 I don't need three sessions to understand why your mother's opinion keeps showing up in your marriage.
 I don't need you to explain why Shabbat dinner feels like a performance or why you feel guilty for wanting boundaries with your family.
 I already get it.